dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* Change the project name.
+* DONE Change the project name.
 Drop the "static" name and replace it with "extractor", or "viewer" or something like that.
 * Defect.
 If you click the extension button more than once, it is problematic because it runs the content scripts every time, which mean multiple window listeners are added because of `content-script-messaging-proxy.js`.
 * This project has ballooned and I could really use some ESLint or something to do the undifferentiated heavy lifting of